And why this will not stop street flooding

 OK, so you know the Sewerage and Water Board has problems.
-What you need to know is that all the noise is a distraction.
-The fact is your water bill is gonna be really expensive from now on.
+What you need to know is the high bills will do nothing to stop street flooding.
+And the fact is your water bill is gonna be really expensive from now on.

 But most people better start getting used to writing $200 checks to the S&WB.
 Even if your consumption has remained about the same or even dropped a little, your water bill has more than doubled over the last few years.
 In fact, what used to be about a $40 -$50 monthly expense is now likely over $200.00 for most people, thanks to rate hikes pushed by the previous mayor and passed by the city council.
 And before you could subtract out the trash portion of the bill and just pay for water and keep your services active.
 You no longer have that option, so sanitation and meter charges are now required meaning everybody’s bill just jumped $50 without any water use and before any rate hike.

 YEP!
 That’s right!
 Before you turn on the faucet, you have a $50 bill.
 And with rates for usage doubling over time – PRESTO pick a bill any bill from that tall stack over there and Magic – we now have $200 a month water bills.
 Seriously, wasn’t it former S&WB head Cedric Grant who scolded us complaining floodsters about not recognizing the “new normal”? $200 a month water bills in NOLA is the new normal.